What is AdvantageKit? It’s a library by Team 6328 (Mechanical Advantage) that logs INPUTS, not OUTPUTS.

 public void updateInputs(IntakeIOInputs inputs) {

-sim.update(0.02); // Step physics forward 20ms
+sim.update(0.02); // Step physics by 20ms

 inputs.velocityRadPerSec = sim.getAngularVelocityRadPerSec();